specgen-io/docs/spec/models.md

 In the example above tagged union wrapping object is an object with the single field, the name of the field is the name of the tag and value of the field corresponds to tag type.

-The example above provides optional model descripton in the form of line comment `# simple shape type`.
+The example above provides optional model `descripton` field with value `simple shape type`.
 This description is used for documentation purposes only.

 Each tag might have a description in the form of line comment, like `square` tag has the comment `# square shape` in the example above.